Aphatheology/Random_Password_Generator/README.md

 ### What I learned

+- While working on this project, I create an infinite loop that made me force shutdown my system.
+I learned to be careful with my Loops.
 - How to style the hr tag.
 - In my last project [Unit Converter](https://aphatheology.github.io/UnitConverter/), all colors and background colors stated in hsl were not working, Chrome is giving an error of invalid color code (I resolved to using their rgb equivalent).
 I learnt the cause of that in this project. hsl(hue, saturation, lightness)